Kismuz/btgym/docs/source/intro.rst

 Installation
 ------------

+It is highly recommended to run BTGym in designated virtual environment.

 Clone or copy btgym repository to local disk, cd to it and run: `pip install -e .` to install package and all dependencies::

     git clone https://github.com/Kismuz/btgym.git